Complimentary HydraFacial for new Members valued at $220 right arrow

-Well, nobody right?
-Is it just for the rich and self absorbed?
+Well, nobody, right?
+Is it just for the rich and self-absorbed?
 Is it just an exercise in vanity?
-Well, before we write off all those who seek to change a part of themselves let’s look at a few interesting facts.
+At our plastic surgery practice we hear these questions often, so let's look at a few interesting facts.

 First of all, "What is the function of a face?"
 For all other types of "necessary" surgery we look at what the functional aspect is and consider the value of the surgery based on the functional issues.
 For example, if someone were to be born with feet that were malformed to the degree they didn't function as well as they could or that they interfered with function with standing.
 It clearly is important to try to fix feet and make sure they are present and functioning properly.
 A foot is critical for everyday life.
 It gets you to work, it helps you stand in front of others, and it helps athletes to run, and so on.
 No one would question the value of fixing your foot.
 However, what does a face do?
 What is the difference between someone born with a great face and someone born with one not as great or even malformed?
 While most people don't question surgery for those of use with congenital defects like craniofacial syndromes; on the other hand, if you have a huge hump nose, or ears that stick straight out, or eyes that droop on the side, or any other type of facial issue where the issue doesn't cause major social stigma, there are many loud voices willing to be critical of you for seeking to change something that nature gave you calling it vain.
 Why do these people even care?
 It's your nose or whatever.
 Anyway, they are out there, the critics of plastic surgery who find the occasional bad complication and use it as a soapbox to wail against any attempt to improve on something nature gave you that is less than what we would desire or is frankly malformed but within the range of acceptability for carrying on a normal life.